-- 1. Present ideas, information, and suggestions on topics of concern to the University faculty, students, administration and Board of Trustees. - 2.
+- Present ideas, information, and suggestions on topics of concern to the University faculty, students, administration and Board of Trustees. - 2.
 Request funding for events from the Associated Student Government in accordance with Organization Allocations Committee Guidelines. - 3.
 Pursue activities and directions that are of interest to their members, as long as they are legal, ethical, and not in violation of any University policy or procedure. - 4.
 Advertise and promote the group and its activities on campus and in campus publications with approval from the Office of Student Development. - 5.
 Hold membership drives on campus. - 6.
 Have limited use of campus copying and duplicating services with approval of the Office of Student Development for materials related to student organization business. - 7.
 Use of a mailbox on campus for mail and messages. - 8.
 Hold fundraisers for the organization's use or charitable causes.
-Fundraising must be approved by the Office of Student Development. - 9.
+Fundraising must be approved by the Office of Student Development through the Facility Reservation and Event Authorization process. - 9.
 Reserve campus facilities for meetings and events through the Facility Reservation and Event Authorization process. - 10.
 Create a student organization website, linked to the Woodbury University website according to University procedures (see Student Development office).
-Organizations are also given authority over their University Portal site for internal community functions.
+Organizations are also given authority over their University Portal site. - 11.
+Utilize free resources and supplies through the Student Organization Resource Center (SORC).